Guide to play Power Chords on Guitar

 E5 Power Chord in open position (using one finger)

-But, to play power chords involving open strings, the chord shape is a little different.
+But, to play power chords involving open guitar strings, the chord shape is a little different.
 Take the E5 chord for example.
 The lower sounding root note is the 6th string open.
 The 5th note in the scale (B) is on the 5th string at the 2nd fret.
 So, there’s no need for the pointer to hold down the 6th string, since the lowest sounding root note is already on the 6th string open.
 You can substitute the ring and little fingers on the 5th and 4th strings by barring the two strings at the 2nd fret with your pointer.

 You can do the same thing for the A5 power chord on the 5th, 4th and 3rd strings.
 The lowest root note is the 5th string open.
 So just barre the remaining two notes on the 4th and 3rd strings at the 2nd fret with your pointer.